This post may contain affiliate links. Please read our disclosure policy.

 How To Make Pizza Dough

-These step-by-step photos and instructions help you visualize how to make this single serve pizza dough.
+These photos and instructions help you visualize how to make this single serve pizza dough.
 See the recipe box below for ingredient amounts and full recipe instructions.

 Note: If you’re using instant yeast, skip the activation step and mix the flour, instant yeast, sugar, salt, and garlic powder together.
 Then add warm water and olive oil and proceed with the rest of the instructions.